paddyw2/vim-airline-light/README.md

 # Custom status line and buffer tabs

 A <code>~/.vimrc</code> lightweight alternative to the Airline or similar plugins.
 To use, copy and paste the <code>airline-light.vim</code> contents to the end of your <code>~/.vimrc</code>, and, to recreate the screenshot, change your theme to gruvbox.
+Alternatively, you can choose to only copy the buffer tab code, or just the status line code - they are independent.

+### References

+I used two online references heavily in creating this, and they are referenced in the <code>airline-light.vim</code> file.

 ### Screenshot